walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 variant statuses, clickable plan links and batch coverage counts taken from the runner's `matrix.json`.
 Missing results are reported explicitly, and issuer testing that was not requested is labelled as such.
 Missing batch classifications are `UNKNOWN`, never inferred as passed.
-The existing strict/batch failure policies are unchanged; this step only publishes their results.
+After publishing, CI fails the job when any role's published results include failures.

 The
 `issuer-conformance-basic-haip-batch` artifact contains suite/Identity revision